upala-digital-identity/db/README.md

 - Writes data

+## Housekeeping
+Run housekeeping through an authorized GET request.

+- Checks the graph protocol for deleted roots (Graph request "Get array of deleted roots since [latestDeletedRootTimestamp]")
+- Archives stale roots
+- Update latestDeletedRootTimestamp
+- Check for updated baseScores (Graph request "Get array of base score updates sinse "latestBaseScoreUpdateTimestamp]")
+- Update baseScores
+- Update latestBaseScoreUpdateTimestamp

 ## Reading data
 Anyone can read data through a GET request.
 Request params:
 userID - Upala user ID
 groups - array of groups addresses trusted by the DApp that sends the request

+### Workflow:

+- Run housekeeping if more than 1 minutes passed since the last one
-Returns user scores in trusted groups (one best for each group):
+- Request db and return user scores in trusted groups (one best for each group)

+### Response:

     {
         scores: